 - Using deterrents: Snake repellants affect a snake’s sense of smell, discouraging them from nesting in or around your home.
 Make sure to read labels and ensure your deterrent is safe for both pets and snakes.

 - Reinforcing entry points: Check if slithering tracks lead to potential entry points.
 Seal off unwanted entries and strengthen necessary ones like doors and crawlspaces.

 Choose Urban Jungle for Snake Management Solutions

 Urban Jungle is your go-to source for professional snake management.
-We proudly serve clients throughout Texas, Louisiana and Oklahoma.
+We proudly serve clients throughout Texas.
 Our experts go beyond trapping and removal services — we also offer exclusion and repair work to provide you with a reliable, long-term solution to prevent snakes from getting into your home.
 You’ll receive access to a one-year warranty and a team you can trust.
 We have snake management plans to control potential food sources for snakes; if there is less food for them, they have less reason to be around.
 Our recurring management plans include free snake removal.